comicrelief/smartfocus-email-template/README.md

 Note that SmartFocus' placeholders for Links ([EMV LINK]13[/ EMV LINK]) won't work when previewing in the browser, but they can be tested by sending yourself a test email through SmartFocus.

-Images should be uploaded to the `email-assets.comicrelief.com` S3 bucket from which the source link for the image can be retrieved.
+Images should be uploaded to the `email-assets.comicrelief.com` S3 bucket inside the `2017` folder (towards the end of 2018 the email assets outside the 2017 folder will be deleted in order to clean up the bucket).
+Inside the 2017 folder the images can be placed inside any of the folders the image belongs to.
+By right clicking on the image file the source link for the image can be retrieved.